romigrou/huffman-prefix-codes/README.md

   3. [Build the Huffman tree with linear time complexity](src/03-fast-huffman.cpp)
   4. [Compute code lengths faster by avoiding to recurse the Huffman tree](src/04-fast-lengths.cpp)

+**Note**: the code is this repository was written so as to remain as legible as possible,
+          it is not meant to be the most optimized implementation around

 Licensing
 ---------

-This library is licensed under the zlib license, as follows:
+The code in this repository is licensed under the zlib license, as follows:

 > Copyright © 2024, Romain Bailly
 >